Pioneers For A Cure has been working toward this day for while now.

 Last night we were treated to a tremendous show at the Bowery Ballroom to benefit Planned Parenthood.
 Regina Spektor headlined a strong lineup with The Bloodsugers & Ra Ra Riot.

+Regina's voice was in fine form, her piano sounded amazing, and her ability to make mistakes into highlights was on full display.
 There was an energy in the room.
 People are excited about Barack Obama's Presidency.
 The Planned Parenthood benefit stood for an embrace of the possible, as we supported the law of the land, Roe V. Wade.

 This morning I happened to find Regina's MySpace blog post from last Friday, Jan.
 16th.
 How different a time already.
 Israel was in Gaza, and Bush was President.
 Regina's blog post detailed her feelings about how Israel gets treated in the media.
 Here's an excerpt.